 1973, not rated

 Dylan left Columbia for Asylum, and Columbia responded with a collection of outtakes from Self Portrait and New Morning.
-It’s entirely covers, and often regarded as a career nadir.
+Dylan consists entirely of covers and is often regarded as a career nadir.

 Planet Waves has some strong moments, but it’s not one of Dylan’s best and it’s thoroughly overshadowed by his next two records.